SamuelJennings/uofa_thesis/README.md

 # University of Adelaide thesis template for masters and PhD

-Download as a zip file and modify the contents to begin writing your thesis.
+Clone, fork or download the repository as a zip file and modify the contents to begin writing your thesis.
 Requires an installed latex distribution on the end users computer.
-Basic instructions are provided as comments in the downloadewd files.
+Basic instructions are provided as comments in the downloaded files.

 ## Features